Record $1.6 billion Powerball jackpot fans ticket sales – KION546

 Associated Press/Report for America

 MADISON, Wis.
-(AP) — The Powerball jackpot has reached an estimated record high of $1.6 billion, leading longtime players and first-timers alike to flock to buy tickets ahead of Saturday night’s drawing.
+(AP) — The Powerball jackpot has reached a record estimated high of $1.6 billion, leading longtime players and first-timers alike to flock to buy tickets ahead of Saturday night’s drawing.

 They said they almost never buy lottery tickets, but they were lured in by the size of the jackpot.